-Physical symptoms which might include heart palpitations, headaches, dizziness or sickness, tiredness and problems sleeping, poor appetite or comfort eating.
+Physical symptoms might include heart palpitations, headaches, dizziness or sickness, tiredness and problems sleeping, poor appetite or comfort eating.

-Compulsive behaviours such as nail biting, irritation or skin picking.
+Compulsive behaviours such as nail-biting, irritation or skin picking.

 Ideally, try to develop healthy habits to help you deal effectively with stress and anxiety before it can become a problem.